law-diligence-in-serving-defendant | statute of limitations defense | sufficiency of service of citation |

 service under Texas Rule of Civil Procedure 106.
 See Tex.
 R. Civ.
 P. 106 (b) (providing that substituted

-service may be accomplished by leaving citation with qualified person at “defendant’s usual place of business
+service may be accomplished by leaving citation with qualified person at “defendant’s usual place of

-that Geico should have served his father or mother at their address.
-But Geico presented the affidavit of Joe
+Lawrence argues that Geico should have served his father or mother at their address.
+But Geico presented

-Blum, the process server, who knocked on Lawrence’s parents’ door and was told that Lawrence did not live
+the affidavit of Joe Blum, the process server, who knocked on Lawrence’s parents’ door and was told that

-there.
-In addition, Lawrence’s father testified at trial that Lawrence did not live with him at the time Blum was
+Lawrence did not live there.
+In addition, Lawrence’s father testified at trial that Lawrence did not live with him

-looking for him.
-Levin explained twice during his trial testimony that he believed service under Rule 106 to be
+at the time Blum was looking for him.
+Levin explained twice during his trial testimony that he believed service

-inappropriate because Geico had information indicating that Lawrence’s parents’ house was not Lawrence’s
+under Rule 106 to be inappropriate because Geico had information indicating that Lawrence’s parents’

-usual place of business or abode or a place where he could probably be found.
+house was not Lawrence’s usual place of business or abode or a place where he could probably be found.

 Geico also responds that it requested issuance of a citation upon filing its petition, engaging a process